syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Installation-Errors.md

 The following are possible causes of this error:

+* When your trial period expired
+* When you don't have a license or an active trial
-* You are not the license holder of your license.
-* Your account administrator has not yet assigned you a license.
-Please contact your account administrator or send an email to <clientrelations@syncfusion.com> to have a license assigned to you.
+* When you are not the license holder of your license or your account administrator has not yet assigned you a license.

 ### Suggested solution

-Please check your subscription status [here](https://www.syncfusion.com/sales/products), or contact <salessupport@syncfusion.com>.
-You can also continue the 30-day trial period.
+You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or if you want to buy a new licence, go [here](https://www.syncfusion.com/sales/products), or you can contact our sales team at <salessupport@syncfusion.com>, or you can contact our sales team at <salessupport@syncfusion.com>.

+Else, please contact your account administrator or send an email to <clientrelations@syncfusion.com> to have a license assigned to you.

 ## Unable to install because of another installation